nanxiaobei/react-split-components/INTRODUCTION.md

   const countRef = { current: null }; // for useRef

   const onClick = () => {
-    // "props" deconstruction must be written inside function,
+    // The use of "props" must be written inside function,
-    // because external initial value of "props" is undefined const { setTheme } = props;
+    // because the initial value of "props" outside is undefined const { setTheme } = props;
     setTheme();